camel-ai/owl/README.md

 <div align="center">

 🦉 OWL is a cutting-edge framework for multi-agent collaboration that pushes the boundaries of task automation, built on top of the [CAMEL-AI Framework](https://github.com/camel-ai/camel).

-**🎉 OWL has evolved into [Eigent](https://github.com/eigent-ai/eigent) - a desktop application with UI, zero-setup, and enterprise features!**

 Our vision is to revolutionize how AI agents collaborate to solve real-world tasks.
 By leveraging dynamic agent interactions, OWL enables more natural, efficient, and robust task automation across diverse domains.